If you’re on Next.js, follow the Next.js

 Lastly, you’ll need to configure where to export your traces.

-Set the copied Traceloop’s API key as an environment variable in your app named
+The 2 environment variables controlling this are Set the API key as an environment variable in your app named Done!
+You’ll get instant visibility into everything that’s happening with your LLM.

 If you’re calling a vector DB, or any other external service or database, you’ll also see it in the Traceloop dashboard.